 It can heat up quickly and catch on fire.

-If breaker boxes are defective, they can’t stop overheated electrical panels from catching on fire.
+If the breaker boxes are defective, they can’t stop overheated electrical panels from catching on fire.

-If any defective wiring is detected, replace it immediately.
+- If you detect defective wiring, replace it immediately.

 - Install quality smoke detectors and fire extinguishers.